Work samples

 About Jeannie

 Jeannie Vanasco is the author of the memoirs Things We Didn’t Talk About When I Was a Girl (Tin House, 2019)—which was named a New York Times Editors' Choice and a best book of the year by TIMEEsquireKirkus, among others—and The Glass Eye (Tin House, 2017), which Poets & Writers called one of the five best literary nonfiction debuts of the year.
-Her third book, A Silent Treatment (Tin House), is forthcoming in… more
+Her third book, A Silent Treatment (Tin House), will be published… more

 Things We Didn't Talk About When I Was a Girl: A Memoir